patfiaux/CRSsim/README.md

 sim.flags$inputGuideDistr <- cbind(before_1 = before.repl1.simulated, before_2 = before.repl2.simulated)
 ```

-Currently, four different CRISPR systems can be simulated: CRISPRi, CRISPRa, Cas9, and dualCRISPR.<\br>
+Currently, four different CRISPR systems can be simulated: CRISPRi, CRISPRa, Cas9, and dualCRISPR.

 By default, CRISPRi and CRISPRa are assumed to have an effect range of 1kb and Cas9 of 20bp.
-However, it is also possible to manually set this range with the `crisprEffectRange` flag.<\br>
+However, it is also possible to manually set this range with the `crisprEffectRange` flag.

 For dualCRISPR, the effect range is equivalent to the deletion size.
 The deletion size introduced by two guides must be represented by 'start' set as the target site of guide 1 and 'end' as the target site of guide 2.
 ```r
 # example for how to change the effect range of a CRISPR system used